 Other European players are also ramping up their production capacities: NorSun, a Norwegian manufacturer of monocrystalline silicon blocks and wafers, increased its annual production capacity from 450 MW to 1 GW last year, reducing unit costs by 30 percent as a result.
 The company plans to expand production capacity from 4 to 5 GW by 2024.

-Intersolar Europe, the world's leading exhibition for the solar industry, will once again dedicate an exhibition space to PV production technologies in 2021.
-The exhibition will take place as part of The smarter E Europe Restart 2021 at Messe München from October 6–8, 2021.
+Intersolar Europe, the world's leading exhibition for the solar industry, will once again give space to PV production technologies in 2022.
+The exhibition will take place as part of The smarter E Europe 2022 at Messe München from May 11–13, 2022.